AAR Receives Pallet Repair Contract Valued at Up to $311 Million

 Related news

-Wood Dale, Illinois — AAR CORP.
-(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, today announced that it will release financial results for its second quarter of fiscal year 2024, ended November 30, 2023, after the close of the New York Stock Exchange trading session on Thursday, December 21, 2023.
+Wood Dale, Illinois, March 27, 2025 — AAR CORP.
+(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, reported today financial results for the fiscal year 2025 third quarter ended February 28, 2025.

 Wood Dale, Illinois — AAR CORP.
-(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, announced today it has signed an agreement to extend the Company’s existing airframe MRO services with Alaska Airlines through 2030 and expand its heavy maintenance partnership.
+(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, has signed an extension of its exclusive Serviceable Engine Products agreement for the CFM56 used serviceable material (“USM”) collaboration with FTAI Aviation Ltd. (Nasdaq: FTAI) through 2030.